-- The toxin damage the nerve affects the muscle strength but not sensation.
+- The toxin damage the nerve affects muscle strength but not sensation.

-The death of the animal caused due to the respiratory or cardiac paralysis.
+The death of the animal caused due to respiratory or cardiac paralysis.
 Botulism is easily prevented by the vaccination and you can prevent botulism by the target in the causes of infection.
-The treatment is done by the antitoxin, antibiotics and some supportive care.
+The treatment is done by the antitoxin, antibiotics, and some supportive care.